 Messrs.
-Becker and Kratochvil were party to employment agreements with the company that expired in December 2011 (although the severance provisions of such agreements remain in effect, as described below), and Messrs.
+Becker and Kratochvil were party to employment agreements with the company that expired in December 2011, and Messrs.
 Unfried and Salmon are party to agreements that remain in effect unless terminated according to their terms.
 The employment agreements provide for base salary as disclosed in the "Summary Compensation Table" above.
 Salaries are subject in each case to annual adjustment at the discretion of the company.
 The employment agreements generally entitle each executive to participate in all incentive compensation and welfare plans established for executive officers.